kadiroe/my-socialAI/README.md

 # SocialAI

-An AI-powered tool for generating and fine-tuning question-answer pairs from web content using Gemini API and TinyLlama.
+An AI-powered tool for generating and fine-tuning question-answer pairs from web content using Gemini API and FLAN-T5.
 This project uses LoRA (Low-Rank Adaptation) for efficient fine-tuning and is optimized for CPU usage.

 ## Features

-- Web content extraction and processing from URLs
+- Web content extraction with subdomain crawling capabilities
 - Automated QA pair generation using Google's Gemini API
-- Efficient model fine-tuning using LoRA
+- Memory-efficient model fine-tuning using LoRA
-- CPU-optimized training with TinyLlama-1.1B-Chat
+- CPU-optimized training with FLAN-T5-small
 - Memory-efficient training (works with <2GB RAM)
 - Configurable data processing pipeline
 - Comprehensive logging and error handling